 Eyewear Prevents Sun-related Eye Conditions

 Long-term UV exposure can cause pterygium, macular degeneration, and cataracts.
 Eye problems cause the lens of the eye to become cloudy, which can cause blurry vision.
-Macular degeneration is caused by the loss of the macula in the retina, which erases central vision, and pterygium is a development of tissue on the eyeball.
+Macular degeneration is caused by the loss of the macula in the retina, which erases the central idea, and pterygium is a development of tissue on the eyeball.

 Eyeglasses with UV protection can help shield you from these issues and keep your eyes healthy for the long term.